 We cannot speak of a unusual design nor off-putting if not particularly attractive.
 The power strip Meross MSS425 will rather stand out for the quality of the finishes and its materials.
 The plastic used is quite thick and of a fairly satisfactory quality.
 She weighs almost 600 grams, which can give you an idea of the beast!
 I mentioned the LED in the physical button but there is also one LED per plug and another for the USB island.
 They are only visible when these parts are activated.

-Its size is quite honorable: 26,5 cm long, 6,5 cm wide et 4 cm thick with a sacred clothe 1,8 m cable (or 2 good meters in all).
+Its size is quite honorable: 26,5 cm long, 6,5 cm wide et 4 cm thick with an 1,8 m cable (or 2 good meters in all).
 As with the other products of the brand, the finishes are very good and I did not see any flaws (even with my lenses).

 Regarding its technical characteristics, we are on the standard: 100-250V, 50/60 Hz and an intensity of 10A max at input and for output, 10A load max.
 The USB ports are 5V at 2,4 or 4A, so very good for fast charging.
 The male plug has 2 poles and the earth, so perfectly suited to our French wall sockets.
 The female plugs are themselves also in accordance with our standards and therefore with most of the male plugs of household appliances, computers… Above all, it is also designed to protect you against overloads.
 For Wi-Fi, no surprise, 2.4 GHz network only, IEEE802.11b / g / n.